An interpretable unsupervised representation learning for high precision measurement in particle physics: RESULTS

 For position measurement, a normalization procedure is also required, in which the AE position is scaled to the range of 0–1.
 It can also be seen from Fig.~\ref{fig:result2} (b) that the AE position exhibits a piecewise linear relationship with the true impact position.
 This arises because particles hitting symmetrically between two strips produce mirror-symmetric clusters, while no left–right information is provided to the network.
 However, this ambiguity can be easily resolved by comparing the two largest channel signals within a cluster, denoted as ($S_L$) and ($S_R$), corresponding to the left and right signals, respectively.
 Define $\eta = \frac{S_R}{S_L + S_R}$.
 When $\eta < 0.5$, the impact point lies in the left half between the two strips, and vice versa.
 Therefore, we can express:

-As shown in Fig.\ref{fig:position_measure} (a), the distribution of the scaled impact position versus the true position is presented.
-The residual distribution is fitted with a double-Gaussian function, from which the position resolution achieved by HistoAE is determined to be $3\,\mu$m, as shown in Fig.\ref{fig:position_measure} (b).
+As shown in Fig.~\ref{fig:position_measure} (a), the distribution of the scaled impact position versus the true position is presented.
+The residual distribution is fitted with a double-Gaussian function, from which the position resolution achieved by HistoAE is determined to be $3\,\mu$m, as shown in Fig.~\ref{fig:position_measure} (b).
 It can also be seen that the position resolution obtained by HistoAE is consistent with that derived from the conventional method, which has already reached the intrinsic performance limit of the detector~\cite{Turchetta:1993vu}.
 This indicates that HistoAE introduces no additional measurement uncertainty.

 This demonstrates, for the first time, that highly precise measurements are achieved with a completely unsupervised learning method.
-Notably, HistoAE is also the first algorithm capable of performing simultaneous charge and position reconstruction with SSDs.
+Notably, HistoAE is also the first unsupervised algorithm capable of performing simultaneous charge and position reconstruction with SSDs, without requiring any labeled training data.

 \textbf{(4) Fast simulation of SSD response.} Accurate and fast simulation of particle physics processes is crucial for the high-energy physics community~\cite{Apostolakis:2022nnf, Hashemi:2023rgo}.
-Because the decoder of HistoAE learns to reproduce realistic strip-signal patterns from latent variables corresponding to charge and position, as shown in Fig.~\ref{fig: recon}, it can naturally be repurposed as a generative model for detector response.
-Given an input pair of charge and position $(Z,\,x)$, we sample perturbed latent variables $(z_c', z_p')$ from Gaussian distributions centered at the mean charge and position, with standard deviations equal to the measured charge and position resolutions.
-Feeding $(z_c', z_p')$ through the trained decoder yields the expected readouts of the five highest strips in the cluster, effectively emulating detector responses at negligible computational cost.
-This capability enables rapid generation of realistic SSD signals for detector-performance studies and Monte-Carlo–based simulation pipelines.
+Regarding the use of HistoAE for fast simulation, this possibility is enabled by the fact that the learned latent-space distribution intrinsically captures the detector-response fluctuations, while the decoder maps these latent representations back to realistic detector clusters.
+The reconstruction quality of the decoder is illustrated directly in Fig.~\ref{fig: recon}, where the reconstructed cluster distribution reproduces the main structures of the original data.
+For example, for incident particles with charge $Z=10$, one may smear the charge coordinate according to the corresponding learned latent-space distribution and then pass the resulting latent representations through the decoder to generate detector clusters.
+In this way, the generated clusters naturally reproduce the characteristic band structure (just like the pattern shown in Fig.~\ref{fig:seed_eta}) associated with $Z=10$.

+Therefore, the decoder of HistoAE can serve as a physically motivated generator of SSD responses.
+At the same time, for applications to downstream physics analyses, the quantitative accuracy of such a fast-simulation approach still needs to be evaluated in future studies.